olitrussle/blog/_posts/2017-05-16-meet-the-team-prakash.md

 ## How would you describe working for Trussle?
 Exciting, challenging, and fun.
 It’s a young team - everyone seems driven but up for a good time on the way.

+Inspired by Prakash’s story?
+We’re hiring!
+[Take a look at our vacancies](https://jobs.lever.co/trussle) - we’d love to hear from you.